MntCer/Rooc/README.md

 ### Type System
 > Modified here

-Rooc is a strong typed language.
+Rooc is a statically typed language.
+Declarations must include a type specifier.
 Programmers can also custom their own type.

 #### Custom Type